MaelRB/Projcets/README.md

 # Projcets
-Presentation of the different iOS app I have developed.
+Presentation of some iOS applications I've developed.

 # Instagram clone
 A clone of the instagram app.